Weight: Males 4.5-5.5 kg (9.9 – 12.1 lbs), females 4-4.5 kg (8.8 – 11 lbs)

-The Abyssinian is a long, lithe, muscular, medium-sized cat that is well proportioned.
+The body is long, lithe, muscular and in proportion.
 The legs are long and slender, with small oval paws.
 The tail is thick at the base, long and tapering at the tip.
 Abyssinians weigh between 4.5 – 6 kg (9.9 – 13.2 oz).

 The Abyssinian comes in four colours, with photos at the end of the article.

-Abyssinians are highly intelligent, extroverted and active cats who thrive on companionship, in fact they are said to be very dog-like and don’t do well when left on their own for extended periods.
-They are well known for their high energy levels and love of high places.
-If you want somebody who is on the go all the time, then the Abyssinian is the perfect cat for you.
-They love people and like to be included in everyday family life.
+Abyssinians are highly intelligent, extroverted and active cats who thrive on companionship.
+They are very dog-like and don’t do well when left on their own for long.
+Abyssinians are a high energy breed levels and love to be up high, so if you want a cat who is on the go all the time, then the Abyssinian is perfect.
+They love people and like to be a part of everyday family life.
 Abyssinian cats often enjoy a game of fetch with their human companions.
 Abyssinians love everybody, as long as they are the centre of attention they don’t tend to play favourites with any one member of the family.
-Abyssinian cats are also known for their love of riding on the shoulder of their human companion.
-They are sometimes referred to as the ‘clowns of the cat kingdom‘.
+Breeders and Aby lovers refer to them as the clowns of the cat kingdom.

-If you are out of the house for extended periods of time, then it is recommended that your Abyssinian has a companion to keep him company while you are aware.
-Abyssinians thrive on company, and it is important that if you are thinking of adopting an Aby, that you be prepared to give him the time and attention he needs.
+If you are out of the house for long hours, consider adopting two cats.
+Abyssinians thrive on company, and it is important that if you are thinking of adopting an Aby, that you can give him the time and attention he needs.
 Words often used to describe Abyssinians include loyal, active, intelligent, playful and inquisitive.
 They are not an overly talkative cat and have a quiet voice.

 Photo source Chanel Wheeler, Flickr